-by a sea-breeze effect caused by thermal gradients associated with the "crocus line" (the contrast 266 between the retreating seasonal CO_2 ice cap and the residual surface - bare soil or water-ice cap).
-267 The location of the trough chosen as a target for our domain #5 is in the vicinity of the crocus line 268 at $L_s \sim 85^{\circ}$.
-Furthermore, the intensity of katabatic jumps is sensitive to meteorological conditions 269 around $L_s \sim 85^{\circ}$, following the modulation of the polar cap's katabatic flow by diurnal and day-270 to-day variability (through baroclinic wave activity or polar transients).
-Over the course of our 271 3-day mesoscale simulation, two additional katabatic jump events analogous to the reference event 272 detailed in Figures 7, 8, 9 are produced (Figure 10), although their amplitude is lower (1 m s-1 273 instead of 3 m s^{-1} in vertical velocity) and undulations do not appear as clearly as in the reference 274 event.
-We found that the variations of the incoming katabatic wind in the considered polar trough 275 in Figure 10 is caused by transient eddies with dominant wavenumber 1, akin to the phenomena 276 described in Tyler and Barnes (2005) later in northern summer.
-A more complete analysis of the 277 diversity of katabatic jumps occurring over the northern polar cap as a result of polar transients 278 will require longer-duration mesoscale simulations as in Tyler and Barnes (2005).
-279
+The season chosen for our 5-nest mesoscale simulation is $L_s \sim 85^\circ$, known as the peak season for trough clouds (Smith et al., 2013).
+Smith and Spiga (2017) show through mesoscale modeling that this season is propitious to strong katabatic winds over the northern polar cap, reinforced by a sea-breeze effect caused by thermal gradients associated with the "crocus line" (the contrast between the retreating seasonal CO2 ice cap and the residual surface-bare soil or water-ice cap).
+The location of the trough chosen as a target for our domain #5 is in the vicinity of the crocus line at $L_s \sim 85^\circ$.
+Furthermore, the intensity of katabatic jumps is sensitive to meteorological conditions around $L_s \sim 85^\circ$, following the modulation of the polar cap's katabatic flow by diurnal and day-to-day variability (through baroclinic wave activity or polar transients).
+Over the course of our 3-day mesoscale simulation, two additional katabatic jump events analogous to the reference event detailed in Figs. 7-9 are produced (Fig. 10), although their amplitude is lower (1 m/s instead of 3 m/s in vertical velocity) and undulations do not appear as clearly as in the reference event.
+We found that the variations of the incoming katabatic wind in the considered polar trough in Fig. 10 is caused by transient eddies with dominant wavenumber 1, akin to the phenomena described in Tyler and Barnes (2005) later in northern summer.
+A more complete analysis of the diversity of katabatic jumps occurring over the northern polar cap as a result of polar transients will require longer-duration mesoscale simulations as in Tyler and Barnes (2005).

-As is mentioned above, the katabatic jump is associated with a sudden drop in the horizontal 280 wind speed (Figure 7, top-right panel; Figure 9, middle panel), i.e. an abrupt drop of velocity 281 within an otherwise smooth katabatic flow that continues almost uninterrupted downstream of the 282 polar trough.
-Figure 6 and Figure 8 (middle panel) show that the horizontal wind in the vicinity of 283 the katabatic jump is even reversing to upstream direction (with respect to the incoming katabatic 284 flow) with a significant wind velocity of $\sim 10 \text{ m s}^{-1}$.
-As it is the case with polar katabatic jumps 285 on the Earth, the area immediately downstream of the katabatic jump is prone to enhanced mixing 286 and/or stationary flow, which is compliant with the cloud structures observed from orbit in those 287 areas (see Figure 1 in this paper and Figures 3-5, 7-8, 11 in Smith et al., 2013).
-288
+As is mentioned above, the katabatic jump is associated with a sudden drop in the horizontal wind speed (Fig. 7, top-right panel; Fig. 9, middle panel), i.e. an abrupt drop of velocity within an otherwise smooth katabatic flow that continues almost uninterrupted downstream of the polar trough.
+Figs. 6 and 8 (middle panel) show that the horizontal wind in the vicinity of the katabatic jump is even reversing to upstream direction (with respect to the incoming katabatic flow) with a significant wind velocity of ~ 10 m/s.
+As it is the case with polar katabatic jump is prone to enhanced mixing and/or stationary flow, which is compliant with the cloud